generic-pan/animatorgpt/README.md

 # AnimatorGPT
 A project that uses LLMs to create SVG-based sprite animations

+This project succeeds YouTuberGPT and is still a work in progress!

 # Process
 1. Given a story idea, such as "boy on a desert planet discovers two droids and finds his father's old lightsaber," the program prompts an LLM for a "storyboard" - a sequence of visual scenes that treats sprites as puppets
 2. For each scene in the storyboard, the program extracts all necessary sprites and generates visuals for them, either with the Bing API or stable diffusion